 It takes 8+ touches to engage a B2B prospect.
 Multi-threaded deals are 30-50% more likely to close, so reps need to engage multiple contacts per account.
-Together, this means reps may need to engage 15-20 times before they even set a meeting with a target account.
+Together, this means reps may need to engage 15-20 times before they even set a meeting with a reference account.

 This is extremely time-consuming, and reps can only afford to spend this kind of time on the accounts most likely to convert.
 So how can you be sure your reps are focused on the highest-potential accounts at all times?
 How you can avoid wasting any precious quota capacity on the wrong accounts?